adaapp/di-workshop-12-async/README.md

   4 pending
 ```

-Here, we have a new type of response.
-Some of our tests have a `-` next to them
+Here, we have a new type of test result.
+Some of our tests have a `-` next to
-rather than a tick or a cross, and they've been counted at the bottom as
+them rather than a tick or a cross, and they've been counted at the bottom as
 `pending`.
 That's because we've written the description of the test, but no test
 code - an `it(...)` with no `function`.
 Adding those is your job!